petsc/petsc/src/docs/sphinx_docs/manual/dmplex.rst

 Application flow
 ^^^^^^^^^^^^^^^^

-The general flow of an application code using ``DMNetwork`` is as
+The general flow of an application code using DMNetwork is as
 follows:

 #.
-Create a network object
+Create a network object.

    ::